great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_a_new_expectation_suite_without_the_cli.rst

 How to create a new Expectation Suite without the CLI
 ***************************************************

 In some environments, you might not be able to use the :ref:`CLI <command_line>` to create a new Expectation Suite.
 This guide shows how to create a new Expectation Suite and start adding Expectations using Python code, for example in a Jupyter notebook.
+Note: If you want to get started creating Expectations with the fewest possible dependencies, e.g. without configuring a Data Context, you should check out :ref:`tutorials__explore_expectations_in_a_notebook`.

 .. admonition:: Prerequisites: This how-to guide assumes you have already: